For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-We are honoured to welcome Arjun Appadurai on 16 April for a lecture at the Amsterdam Institute for Social Science Research (AISSR), about Affect in Times of AI: Emotion, Technology, and Democratic Imagination.
+On 16 April 2026, we warmly welcomed Arjun Appadurai at the Amsterdam Institute for Social Science Research (AISSR), about Affect in Times of AI: Emotion, Technology, and Democratic Imagination.

 Event details of Affect in Times of AI: Emotion, Technology, and Democratic Imagination